 Online Facilitated Workshop

 This is a Facilitated Online Workshop, so come prepared to participate!
-In this two-hour session, you will experience a series of breakout sessions and collective sense-making exercises that invite you to share, be fully present, and venture out of your comfort zone.
+In this 90 min session, you will experience a series of breakout sessions and collective sense-making exercises that invite you to share, be fully present, and venture out of your comfort zone.

 This session is for people interested in: